Class GlopParameters

 public boolean hasAllowSimplexAlgorithmChange()During incremental solve, let the solver decide if it use the primal or dual simplex algorithm depending on the current solution and on the new problem.
 Note that even if this is true, the value of use_dual_simplex still indicates the default algorithm that the solver will use.

-optional bool allow_simplex_algorithm_change = 32 [default = false];
+optional bool allow_simplex_algorithm_change = 32 [default = false];- Specified by:

 - Whether the allowSimplexAlgorithmChange field is set.